Friday, March 6, 2015

 Coaches and managers and organizers make all the difference Niagara Falls produced a number of successful coaches--Paul Thomas at University of Windsor and Jay Triano with both the national team and the Raptors.
 Another coach who sparked some hotspots in Alberni (where Bill Robinson came from) and Victoria (home of Steve Nash) was Geroge Andrews who had played with the Vancouver Hornets.
 Marvin Pearl organized basketball tournaments in Toronto that attracted top teams from the United States.
 Ruby Richman who had played in the Olympics campaigned for NBA basketball against a lot of obstacles, but planted the seed that resulted in the Raptors.
 We don't always realize the difference an individual can make.
 This insight, although far from original opened my eyes to its truth in all fields.
 Without a spark many possibilities lie dormant.

 One semi original idea I had was to do a map of basketball.
-People joke or brag about some places being the unofficial capital of some endeavour and there is some truth to it.
+People joke or brag about some places being the unofficial capital of some endeavor and there is some truth to it.
 I wanted to include a national capital, provincial capital, historical sites.
 Some of the choices may not be household names: Almonte, Tillsonburg, Port Alberni, St. Stephen all played important roles in the history of basketball in Canada.

 At one time I was assigned an editor to work with me, but I admit I found it frustrating; as I wanted to add more stuff in and she wanted to streamline it.
 Another publisher expressed interest, but apparently had their own financial stresses.
 The truth is there wasn't enough confidence in the topic at that time (or perhaps in my writing).
 Although I had devoted countless hours to the project I had other things to worry about, like a job and a family.
 I often wonder what would have happened if I had stuck it out.